sweisman/cuttlefish/README.md

 This code was in legitimate production use for many years.

-### Cuttlefish is a RAT that provides three operations:
+### Cuttlefish is a RAT that provides three primitives:

 1. Upload and download files.
-2. Execute a command passively or actively, by redirecting STDIN and STDOUT.
+2. Execute a command passively or actively, by interacting with STDIN and STDOUT (STDERR is not supported with the current design).
 3. Forward network connections to a selected host and port.

 All other features RATs boast supporting, whether legitimate or nefarious, can be implemented via these three fundamental operations.
 Cuttlefish lacks the broad feature set of other RATs, but it is the most extensible and powerful RAT available, along with the most compact.
+The code is cleanly written and easy to comprehend and extend.

-The client runs on Windows, and is statically compiled with OpenSSL or WolfSSL (or another similar library).
-It is written using vanilla ANSI C and the stock Windows 32 API with no extensions.
+The client runs on Windows.
+It is written using vanilla ANSI C and the stock Windows 32 API, and statically linked to OpenSSL or WolfSSL (or another similar library), and nothing else.
+Further, it depends on no runtime DLLs.

 It uses a flexible multithreaded design to handle command execution and file transfers.
-Further, it depends on no runtime DLLs.

 It is typically invoked and managed with a Service Manager like [NSSM](https://nssm.cc/).

 The server is likewise written in ANSI C intended to run in a Linux or Unix environment.
-It is designed to be spawned by `stunnel`, which establishes and maintains the connection.
+It is designed to be spawned by `stunnel` (or similar), which establishes and maintains the connection, and sends/receives network data to the server process via STDIO.
-Each client connection has its own server to accept and process commands.
+Each client connection has its own server process to accept and process commands.
+A single server can easily support many thousands of active client connections.

-The server and client support multiple bidirectional operations in flight simultaneously.
+The communications protocol supports multiple active bidirectional primitives in flight simultaneously.

 ### Server Parameters
 ```